Online Stochastic Matching

 Université Paul Sabatier Toulouse 3 118 route de Narbonne, Toulouse Bâtiment 1R3

-Convener: Bettina Klaus (University of Lausanne)
+Conveners: Bettina Klaus (University of Lausanne), Thomas Hira (IRIT)

 • 4